James Madden (footballer)

-James Madden (born 15 November 1999) is an Ireland-born professional Australian rules football (AFL) player who plays for the Brisbane Lions in the Australian Football League.
+James Madden (born 15 November 1999) is a former Ireland-born professional Australian rules football (AFL) player who last played for the Brisbane Lions in the Australian Football League.
 Madden is a former Gaelic footballer, who played for the Ballyboden St Enda's club and also the Dublin county team in the All-Ireland Minor Football Championship.
 Madden kicked his first AFL goal in the Lions' win in a match against Richmond on 21 May 2021.

 Statistics

 Updated to the end of the 2022 season.